 CHRIS: When can we expect your follow-up album, Elements to be released?

-.
+TIFFANY: I’m at a different place now writing the songs to the follow up than I was when I wrote Poet.
 Actually, the title may end up being changed when all is said and done.
 A lot has happened even since I began writing and choosing the song list for the second album.
 The process needs to be organic and not forced.
 I won’t give the end product the title Elements if I feel its not appropriate.
 As for the sound?
-It seems to be shaping up to have a lot of influences from 1970s and 1980s rock but it will still have a good amount of the Gothic/Celtic folk rock sound prevalent on Poet
+It seems to be shaping up to have a lot of influences from 1970s and 1980s rock but it will still have a good amount of the Gothic/Celtic folk rock sound prevalent on Poet.

 CHRIS: You’re currently working on the first book in your Bloodlines novel series.
 You said it originally started out as a short story that sort of took on a life of its own?